 3. Eating or drinking too little

-It can be tempting to diet in order to lose extra weight you gain during pregnancy.
-While a healthy diet is important, make sure to eat enough to replenish the 500 calories breastfeeding burns each day.
+It can be tempting to diet after giving birth to lose “baby weight.”
+Make sure to eat enough to replenish the 500 calories breastfeeding burns each day.
 Consider eating a healthy snack, such as an apple with nut butter, between meals to close the calorie gap.

 Adequate hydration also is important for breast milk production.
 The amount of liquid you put into your body affects how much breast milk you can produce.
 I encourage women to carry a bottle of water for themselves in their diaper bag.
 When my children were babies, a friend told me to drink a glass of water every time I nursed.
 It was an easy way to remember to drink enough, and I pass that tip along to my patients.